2017201989ZLX/protein_transformer/README.md

 lie_learn

 wandb

+the model need to import funtion from se(3)-transformer
 ### process data
-the code need three json file as the input data, the small example code is shown in example_data/
+the code need three json file as the input data, the small example code is shown in experiment/protein/

 they are atom_feature.json,train_pair.json,test_pair.json
 ### train and test the model
-run `python3 experiments/qm9/train.py` to train the model
+run `python3 experiment/protein/train.py` to train the model

-use the eval function in experiments/qm9/train.py to evaluate the model
+use the eval function in experiment/protein/train.py to evaluate the model